 Just recently, there have been a slew of different announced projects to help the visually impaired “see.”
-The biggest of these comes from the automaker Toyota – don’t worry it’s not a car!
+The biggest of these come from the automaker Toyota – don’t worry it’s not a car!
 It’s a headset that can help guide blind users through public areas (parks, malls, etc) safely.
-And it’s not just help for the blind; just recently, the FDA approved a powered-exosuit that helps quadriplegic and paraplegic people walk again.
+And it does not just help for the blind; just recently, the FDA approved a powered-exosuit that helps quadriplegic and paraplegic people walk again.

 Your Wearable Tech App Developers